GTSuya-Studio/ComfyUI-Gtsuya-Nodes/README.md

 - **Comment filtering**: Lines starting with `#` are now treated as comments and ignored
 - **Reproducible results**: Seed parameter now properly applied for consistent random selections
 - **Improved file handling**: Better UTF-8 encoding support and automatic closure of file handles
-- **Missing wildcards handling**: Non-existent wildcards are now automatically removed from prompts
+- **Missing wildcards detection**: Non-existent wildcards remain visible in the output with console warnings for easier debugging
 - **Empty lines filtering**: Empty lines in wildcards files are automatically skipped